eldipa/book-of-gehn/posts/threading/cache-coherence/2020-02-15-CPU-Cache-Coherence.md

 ## Open questions

-We used an array of 8 elements of `int` which gives us 32 bytes.
+We used an array of 8 elements of `int` that gives us 32 bytes.
 Current technology uses cache lines of 64 bytes.
 Will the results in this post change if we use larger arrays?